-Ocera in-licensed OCR-002 (ornithine phenylacetate) from University College London Business in December 2008.
-OCR-002 is an ammonia scavenger designed to rapidly lower abnormally elevated systemic ammonia level (hyperammonemia) and treat hepatic encephalopathy (HE) in patients with liver cirrhosis and acute liver failure.
+Ocera in-licensed OCR-002 (ornithine phenylacetate) from University College London.
+OCR-002 is an ammonia scavenger designed to rapidly lower abnormally elevated systemic ammonia levels (hyperammonemia) and treat hepatic encephalopathy (HE) in patients with liver cirrhosis and acute liver failure.

-Enrollment in a Phase 1 study of the oral formulation of OCR-002 is expected to begin in H2 2015.
+Ocera initiated a Phase 1 study of the oral formulation of OCR-002 in healthy volunteers in September 2015.
+Enrollment is expected to be complete by the end of 2015.